rep-movsd/seeplusplus/002_pointers.md

     - ForwardIterators support ++
     - BidirectionalIterators support ++ and --
     - RandomAccessIterators support + and -
-    - OutputIterators "advance" when you dereference and write - they have no arithmetic
+    - OutputIterators work like output streams - you can only advance them after writing (dereference)

 Every pointer is an iterator.